 RV insurance is a critical form of coverage that helps protect your travel investment and ensure a worry-free camping experience.
 Insuring your RV or travel trailer is a complex process requiring plenty of consideration to ensure you land on the right plan.
 Learn how to navigate the insurance process properly to get the protection you need.

-Types of RV Insurance
+Types Of RV Insurance

 RV towing insurance provides coverage for your RV, whether it’s a motor home or a travel trailer.
 As with car insurance, you can set up several types of coverage.
 Some are required by law, while others are optional inclusions.
 Here are the types of coverage you need to consider:

-• Liability coverage: Liability coverage is required by law for RVs in most states but not for travel trailers, which will be covered by your vehicle’s insurance policy.
+- Liability coverage: Liability coverage is required by law for RVs in most states but not for travel trailers, which will be covered by your vehicle’s insurance policy.
 Liability coverage pays for damages and injuries suffered by the other party in an accident if you’re at fault, but it doesn’t provide coverage for yourself or your vehicle.

-• Collision coverage: Collision coverage pays for damages to your RV or trailer if you collide with a car, fence, tree, or other object.
+- Collision coverage: Collision coverage pays for damages to your RV or trailer if you collide with a car, fence, tree, or other object.
 This coverage applies whether you’re at fault or not.

-• Comprehensive coverage: Comprehensive coverage compensates you for damages outside of collisions, such as falling trees, hail, vandalism, or theft.
+- Comprehensive coverage: Comprehensive coverage compensates you for damages outside of collisions, such as falling trees, hail, vandalism, or theft.

-• Total loss replacement: Total loss replacement provides the full sum needed to replace your RV if it’s totaled.
+- Total loss replacement: Total loss replacement provides the full sum needed to replace your RV if it’s totaled.
 You’ll settle on the necessary amount to replace your RV when you set up coverage.

 Coverage Essentials